LooxidLabs/link-sdk/docs/sdk-examples.md

 # SDK Examples
-By importing `LooxidLinkSDKExamples.unitypackage` to your Unity project, you can run some Looxid Link examples.
+By importing `LooxidLink_Unity_SteamVR_Examples.*.*.unitypackage` to your Unity project, you can run some Looxid Link examples.
+The Unity package file is available to download from [our GitHub repository](https://github.com/LooxidLabs/link-sdk/releases/).

 !> These examples require Unity 2019.1 or later.